Stevie Ray Vaughan

-Playing his guitar behind his back or plucking the strings with his teeth as Jimi Hendrix did, he earned fame in Europe, which later resulted in breakthroughs for guitar players like Robert Cray, Jeff Healey, Robben Ford, and Walter Trout, amongst others.

-During the majority of his life, Vaughan struggled with alcoholism and drug addiction.
+Vaughan struggled with alcoholism and drug addiction for most of his life.
 He also struggled with the personal and professional pressures of fame and his marriage to Lenora "Lenny" Bailey.
 He successfully completed rehabilitation and began touring again with Double Trouble in November 1986.
 His fourth and final studio album In Step reached number 33 in the United States in 1989; it was one of Vaughan's most critically and commercially successful releases and included his only number-one hit, "Crossfire".
-He became one of the world's most highly demanded blues performers, and he headlined Madison Square Garden in 1989 and the Beale Street Music Festival in 1990.
+He became one of the world's most popular blues performers, and he headlined Madison Square Garden in 1989 and the Beale Street Music Festival in 1990.

 On August 27, 1990, Vaughan and four others were killed in a helicopter crash in East Troy, Wisconsin, after performing with Double Trouble at Alpine Valley Music Theatre.
-An investigation concluded that the cause of the accident was pilot error and Vaughan's family later filed a wrongful death lawsuit against Omniflight Helicopters which was settled out of court.
+An investigation concluded that the cause of the accident was pilot error.
 Vaughan's music continued to achieve commercial success with several posthumous releases and has sold over 15 million albums in the United States alone.
-In 2003, David Fricke of Rolling Stone ranked him the seventh greatest guitarist of all time.
+Rolling Stone has twice ranked him among the top twenty guitar players of all time.
 Vaughan was posthumously inducted into the Rock and Roll Hall of Fame in 2015, along with Double Trouble bandmates Chris Layton, Tommy Shannon, and Reese Wynans.

 Family and early life

-Vaughan's grandfather, Thomas Lee Vaughan, married Laura Belle LaRue and moved to Rockwall County, Texas where they lived by sharecropping.
+Vaughan's grandfather, Thomas Lee Vaughan, married Laura Belle LaRue and moved to Rockwall County, Texas, where they lived by sharecropping.

 Stevie's father, Jimmie Lee Vaughan, was born on September 6, 1921.
 Jimmie Vaughan, also known as Jim or Big Jim, dropped out of school at age sixteen and enlisted in the U.S. Navy during World War II.
 After his discharge from the military, he married Martha Jean (née Cook; 1928–2009) on January 13, 1950.
 They had a son, Jimmie, in 1951.
 Stevie was born at Methodist Hospital on October 3, 1954, in Dallas.
 Big Jim secured a job as an asbestos worker.
 The family moved frequently and lived in other states such as Arkansas, Louisiana, Mississippi, and Oklahoma before ultimately moving to the Oak Cliff section of Dallas.
 A shy and insecure boy, Vaughan was deeply affected by his childhood experiences.
 His father struggled with alcohol abuse and often terrorized his family and friends with his bad temper.
 In later years, Vaughan recalled that he had been a victim of his father's violence.
 His father died on August 27, 1986, exactly four years before Vaughan himself.